InovaFiscaliza/RF.Fusion/src/appCataloga/README.md

 1. a host is known in `BPDATA.HOST`
 2. a durable `HOST_TASK` represents the current host-level work request
 3. discovery creates `FILE_TASK` rows for candidate files
+4. backlog management promotes or rolls back queued file work
-4. backup copies the file into `/mnt/reposfi`
+5. backup copies the file into `/mnt/reposfi`
-5. processing validates and catalogs the file
+6. processing validates and catalogs the file
-6. `FILE_TASK_HISTORY` becomes the authoritative lifecycle record
+7. `FILE_TASK_HISTORY` becomes the authoritative lifecycle record
-7. metadata publication and garbage collection operate on top of that record
+8. metadata publication and garbage collection operate on top of that record

 The important architectural split is: